markomanninen/creativepowerofthefloweroflife/backcover.md

 <div style="padding: 0 0 0 25px; right: 25px; position: relative;">

 <p>
-The debate over the controversial symbol, the <b>Flower of Life</b>, is getting new standards with the upright independent research that demystify the history of the Flower of Life, yet honors the legacy of the Ancients.
+The debate over the controversial symbol, the <b>Flower of Life</b>, is getting to a new level with the upright independent research that demystify the history of the Flower of Life, yet honors the legacy of the Ancients.
 </p>

 <p>